MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/api-based-microsoft-entra.md

     > * For more information on learning how to create a manifest.json, see [the app manifest schema](../resources/schema/manifest-schema.md).

 1. Open the `manifest.json` file
-1. Add the following code snippet to the app manifest file:
+1. Add the following code snippet into the `webApplicationInfo` section of your app manifest file:

-   **webApplicationInfo**

     ```json
     "webApplicationInfo":